Country of Origin

 Review component retail: TBA

 Suspend the suspension.
 The Ilumnia speakers from Belgian brothers Tom and Jef Nuyts do.
 As Marja & Henk reported in full detail on their floorstanding Magister—a mandatory first read to understand the 'why' and 'how' of the bold tech involved—they did away with a conventional dynamic driver's surround of butyl rubber, pleated paper, foam or leather.
 They also eliminated its inner equivalent called a spider.
 That's typically corrugated impregnated cloth.
 If one asked Leedh's Gilles Milot what's wrong with dynamic drivers, his website would name "a soft iron pole piece in the motor, a foam edge and a spider in the suspension as the three components which produce the majority of defects in traditional speakers".
 There's also Fertin Acoustic's Model 8 driver which rethinks how to elude limitations of traditional suspensions with its three carbon-fibre stalks.
 Ditto Cube Audio.
 Their proprietary widebanders retain the classic surround but replace the conventional spider with a machined phenolic spring.
-Just so, none of those are perhaps as radical as Ilumnia's inverted pyramidal 8-incher.
+Just so, none of those drive units are perhaps as radical as Ilumnia's inverted pyramidal 8-incher.

 Marja & Henk had opportunity to hear an early Vocalis monitor side by side with their Magister loaners.